brooth/jeta/README.md

 }
 ```

-All the handlers can be found with jeta collectors:
+All the handlers can be found:
 ```java
 class CollectorSample {
     void collectHandlers() {